 In UKA cemented implants are revised less than uncemented or hybrid fixed implants during the first six years after surgery.
 This effect can be expected early after surgery as uncemented implants have to osteointegrate which might be critical in some cases.
-Nevertheless, uncemented implants do not improve over time, the estimated rate of revision is still diverging four to six years after index surgery compared to cemented versions (Figure 6.8).
-In Switzerland none of the partial knee arthroplasty systems were identified as outlier (Figure 6.11).
+Nevertheless, uncemented implants do not im-

-Estimated failure rates for early first revision of partial knee arthroplasty for different fixation methods
+Figure 6.8 Estimated failure rates for early first revision of partial knee arthroplasty for different fixation methods